wzkariampuzha/email-link-scraper/README.md

 # email-link-scraper
-Extract links and emails - adapted from DiegoCaraballo/Email-extractor
+Extract links, emails,and phone numbers at two levels - inspired by DiegoCaraballo/Email-extractor

-Currently in progress
+to activate the environment
+`conda env create -f env.yaml`